 How to apply

 To license a vehicle as a taxi please e-mail us (details at the end of this page) to: check that the vehicle is suitable, obtain a plate number and advise us when the plate is required for (ideally we need 1 week’s notice).
 Once you have been assigned a plate number you can book the vehicle in for a ‘taxi test’ MOT at one of our authorised garages (this list can be found on the last page of our application form in the Downloads section).
-We will then have the plate ready for you to collect on this day from the agreed office (Guildhall, Gainsborough or Festival Hall, Market Rasen).
+We will then have the plate ready for you to collect on this day from the Guildhall.

 To collect your plate you will need: